-Consent: obtain consent from the patient, or from a SDM; can sign emergency consent if life-threatening emergency.
+Consent: obtain consent from the patient, or from a SDM; can sign emergency consent if life-threatening emergency but must obtain consent as soon as possible after commencing transfusions

 A word on Jehovah's Witness: EXPLICITLY ASK - some are willing to receive certain blood products (eg. albumin).
 Document clearly.
+Transfusion Services | KHSCNow (kingstonhsc.ca)

-I. RBC Transfusion: 1 unit PRBC is 300mL
+I. RBC Transfusion: 1 unit RBC is 300mL